DioxusLabs/dioxus/README.md

 - Sierpinski's triangle (web SPA)
 - Doxie Documentation Library (Web SPA with Hydration)

+See the awesome-dioxus page for a curated list of content in the Dioxus Ecosystem.

 <!--
 currently commented out until we have more content on the website
 ## Explore